VeeaONE Developer Platform

 Common developer jobs

-vhc, arm32v7, signed apps, and sideload workflows.
+vhc, signed apps, and sideload workflows for existing applications.

 Add app UI linksExpose local app UIs through Control Center and ReverseProxy.